HodaMn/ResearchTrack1_Assignment1/README.md

-Research Track 1 Frist Assignment
+Research Track 1, First Assignment
 ================================

 In this assignment, we want to collect golden boxes one by one and gather them in one location (e.g. In the middle of the image in the gray square)